nmccrea/nickmccrea.com/source/contact.md

 ---
+title:      Contact Me
+html_title: Contact Me
+permalink:  contact
 layout:     page
-html_title: Contact Me
-permalink:  /contact/
 style-id:   contact-page
-title:      Contact Me
 ---

 Need to reach me?
 Behold, the internet has provided a place for that.
 Feel free to fill out the form below (or just email me at [{{ site.email }}]( mailto:{{ site.email }} )).